caseman/grease/doc/tutorial/tutorial2.rst

 First we have some class attributes that configure various aspects of the ship, including thrust acceleration, turn rate, shape (vertex points) and color.
 Separating these values out of the code makes them easier to tweak while testing the game, and also will allow us to refer to them from other code, which can be convenient.

-It's probably difficult to envision the shape from just the vertex coordinates, so here's what the ship will look like renderered:
+It's probably difficult to envision the shape from just the vertex coordinates, so here's what the ship will look like rendered:

 .. figure:: ship_shape.png
    :align: left